venantius/ultra/README.md

 ## Contributing

 Please open an issue here before submitting pull requests; I prefer to have documentation and consensus that either of our time will be well spent by working on it.
+When opening an issue -- particularly for bugs -- please refer to [CONTRIBUTING.md](https://github.com/venantius/ultra/blob/master/CONTRIBUTING.md)

 Bug fixes and code cleanup are always appreciated and won't get too much pushback; new features will be held to a higher standard - this whole project is something of a massive exercise in ego, after all.